solcloud/NiceOS/README.md

 # NiceOS

 Operating system with vanilla Linux kernel for users who wants to take full control of their system.
-You can do it, try it!
+You can do it, try it and make NiceOS your last Linux distribution ever!

 [![Run tests](https://github.com/solcloud/NiceOS/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/solcloud/NiceOS/actions/workflows/test.yml)